-Tampa Police Department
+DUI Arrests by Tampa Police Department

 If you have been arrested for drunk or impaired driving by the Tampa Police Department, then contact the criminal and DUI defense attorneys at the Sammis Law Firm to discuss your case.

-DUI Enforcement Units of the Tampa Police Department
+TPD’s DUI Enforcement Units

-TPD’s DUI officers primarily work in the evenings and early morning hours patrolling the streets throughout the City of Tampa and responding to calls by other patrol officers who suspect a drive of impaired driving.
+TPD’s DUI officers primarily work in the evenings and early morning hours patrolling the streets throughout the City of Tampa by responding to calls by other patrol officers who suspect a driver of impaired driving.

 - the driving pattern;